Frequently Asked Questions

 Can VSO officers access their offices/storage areas at any time?

 No. The buildings have been and continue to be used for emergency response, homelessness response, and other activities, and as such, sensitive or hazardous material such as vaccines or virus tests could be on-site.
-Building Access must first be cleared by Michael Orme at least 24 hours in advance of arrival for the safety and security of all.
+Building Access must first be cleared by Kara Mack at least 24 hours in advance of arrival for the safety and security of all.

 What if I just want to come in and make care packages for soldiers or leave supplies for our activities?